kencjohnston/kencjohnston/README.md

 * Please send the team a no-reponse required, free-time, no reminder invite with the title "YOUR NAME - OoO" when you are going to be OoO for a day.
 Consider sending this to your core stakeholders as well.
 * I will never take offense to skip-leveling, if you have a concern you can and should take it to whoever you think will be effective in alleviating it.
 * Share what you learn, whether that is relevant articles, conference notes or TED talks.

+### Adaptable
+I never shy from feedback, constructive criticism or suggested improvements.
+Please consider this document in that context.
+I'm accepting issue submissions and merge request.